PavanRangani/docs/docs/prd/tasks/tasks.md

   - Sorting order:
     - Primary sorting on roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
     - Secondary sorting on alphabetical order of user name.
+    - Show lead person at top in case of multiple persons in same role.
   - For such users, shows roles names as secondary information in the dropdown.
-  - Shows the `Tick mark` icon if that user is marked as lead for that family.
+  - In case of multiple users, shows the `Tick mark` icon for the user is marked as lead for that family.
 - Other Team
   - It shows other users in alphabetical order.